zzxwill/oss/intl.en-US/API Reference/Bucket operations/GetBucketInfo.md

 ```

-**Return example after the bucket information is obtained successfully:**
+Response example returned when the bucket information is obtained successfully:

 ```
 HTTP/1.1 200